Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Results and Discussion

-Other than characterization of the structural anisotropies in the configurations, FFTs can also give us information about the relevant length scales existing in the system.
-To explore this, we took radial intensity profiles from the FFTs as shown in \textbf{Figure 6}a.
-The intensity at a given radial distance from the center was found by summing the intensity over a circumference corresponding to that radius.
-This intensity, after normalization, was plotted as a function of the radial distance (Figure 6b).
-In all radial intensity plots, two distinct peaks (peak 1 and peak 2) were observed at two different radius values (Figure 6b).
+Other than characterisation of the structural anisotropies in the configurations, FFTs can also give us information about the relevant length scales existing in the system.
+To explore this, we took radial intensity profiles from the FFTs as shown in Fig. 7a.
+The intensity at a given radial distance from the centre in the FFT image was found by summing the intensity over a circumference corresponding to that radius.
+This intensity, after normalization, was plotted as a function of the radial distance (Fig. 7b).
+In all radial intensity plots, two distinct peaks (peak 1 and peak 2) were observed at two different radius values (Fig. 7b).
 These radius values from the FFT images were then converted into real space corresponding length scales using equation (4) as described in the methods section.
-For both the constant frequency (Figure 3) and constant magnetic field (Figure 4) cases, the length scales obtained from peaks 1 and 2 were calculated for a wide range of values of the variable parameters (B-Vpp and frequency-Vpp, respectively).
-The results are represented as bubble plots where the bubble size is proportional to the extracted length scale for either the constant frequency (Figure 6c-d) or the constant magnetic field case (Figure 6e-f).
-While peak 1 (Figure 6c and Figure 6e) corresponds approximately to the chain lengths, peak 2 (Figure 6d and f) represents a shorter length scale comparable with the particle size.
-Figure 6c provides a direct visualization of how the characteristic chain length systematically decreases as the electric field strength (Vpp) is increased, as well as when the magnetic field strength is decreased for the constant frequency case.
-For the constant magnetic field case, Figure 6e quantitatively illustrates that the chain length decreases with an increase in the electric field strength (Vpp) and increases with increasing frequency of the E field.
-This quantitative analysis not only confirms the qualitative observations from the micrographs (Figures 3 and 4), but also enables a systematic comparison across different experimental conditions.
-The length scale calculated from peak 2 (Figures 6d and f) is nearly unaffected across different values of the field parameters, since it is related to the size of the particles rather than any field-assembled structural configuration.
+For both the constant frequency (Fig. 4) and constant magnetic field (Fig. 5) cases, the length scales obtained from peaks 1 and 2 were calculated for a wide range of values of the variable parameters (B-Vpp and frequency-Vpp, respectively).
+The results are represented as bubble plots where the bubble size is proportional to the extracted length scale for either the constant frequency (Fig. 7c-d) or the constant magnetic field case (Fig. 7e-f).
+We suggest that while peak 1 (Fig. 7c and Fig. 7e) indicates a length scale that is an amalgamation of the inter-chain spacing and chain segment length, peak 2 (Fig. 7d and f) represents a shorter length scale comparable with the particle size.
+While a larger chain spacing leads to closely spaced peaks along the vertical axis of the FFT image, a shorter chain length leads to a spreading of the peaks along the horizontal axis of the FFT.
+An averaging over a circular profile of a given radius value, therefore, leads to a peak (peak 1) in the radial intensity profile and a corresponding length scale that contains the information of both chain segment length and inter-chain spacing.
+Fig. 7c provides a direct visualization of how this characteristic length scale systematically decreases as the electric field strength (Vpp) is increased, as well as when the magnetic field strength is decreased for the constant frequency case.
+For the constant magnetic field case, Fig. 7e quantitatively illustrates that this characteristic length decreases with an increase in the electric field strength (Vpp) and increases with increasing frequency of the E field.
+This quantitative analysis not only confirms the qualitative observations from the micrographs (Fig. 4 and 5), but also enables a systematic comparison across different experimental conditions.
+The length scale calculated from peak 2 (Fig. 7d and f) is nearly unaffected across different values of the field parameters, and therefore, we assume it is related to the size of the particles rather than any field-assembled structural configuration.